Clue (film): Plot

 In 1954, six strangers are invited to a secluded New England mansion.
-Each guest is greeted by the butler Wadsworth and the maid Yvette and receives a pseudonym to maintain confidentiality: "Colonel Mustard", "Mrs. White", "Mrs. Peacock", "Mr. Green", "Professor Plum", and "Miss Scarlet".
-During dinner, they discover they all hold government influence before being joined by Mr. Boddy, who has been blackmailing everyone for some time.
-Wadsworth has called the police to arrest Boddy, but Boddy threatens to expose everyone's secrets if they turn him in.
-He then presents the six guests with weapons—a candlestick, rope, lead pipe, wrench, revolver, and dagger—and suggests someone kill Wadsworth to protect their secrets before turning out the lights.
-After a gunshot rings out, Boddy is found on the floor, seemingly dead.
+They are greeted by the butler Wadsworth and the maid Yvette.
+Each is assigned a pseudonym to maintain confidentiality: "Colonel Mustard", "Mrs. White", "Mrs. Peacock", "Mr. Green", "Professor Plum", and "Miss Scarlet".
+During dinner, they discover that they all have ties to the United States government, and are joined by a seventh guest, Mr. Boddy.

+Wadsworth reveals that Boddy is responsible for blackmailing each guest by threatening to expose their un-American activities, such as murder, corruption, adultery, and homosexuality, and tells the guests that the police will soon arrive to arrest Boddy.
+Boddy proposes that the guests kill Wadsworth to avoid their secrets being revealed, and presents each with a weapon—a candlestick, rope, lead pipe, wrench, revolver, and dagger—before turning out the lights.
+After a gunshot rings out, Boddy is found apparently dead.
+Wadsworth confesses that Boddy had also blackmailed him over his wife's association with socialists.
+After she took her own life, he assembled the guests to convince them to testify against Boddy.